austozi/selfhosted/barcodebuddy/README.md

 ## Configuration

-### User creation
+### User accounts

 This application needs to be configured manually on first use.
-To configure the instance, navigate to the application in the web browser (e.g. https://barcodebuddy.example.com) and follow the on-screen instructions.
+To configure the instance, navigate to the application in the web browser (e.g. https://barcodebuddy.example.com) and follow the on-screen instructions to set up a user account and communication with Grocy.
 This only needs to be done once.

 :information_source: **Notes**: